Classic Slots

 7s are lucky!

-In the western culture at least they have been regarded as a fortunate number.
-Such superstitions are worthless rubbish of course, but the 7 has maintained its place in gambling mythology because gamblers can tend to be superstitious.
-For gamblers, this is probably a bad thing that leads them to make bad decisions (see the Gambler’s Fallacy), but here it is in the slots of today celebrated with “lucky 7s”.
+In western culture, at least, they have been regarded as a fortunate number.
+Such superstitions are worthless rubbish, of course, but the number 7 has maintained its place in gambling mythology because gamblers can tend to be superstitious.
+For gamblers, this is probably a bad thing that leads them to make bad decisions (see the Gambler’s Fallacy), but here it is in the slots of today, celebrated with “lucky 7s”.

 Card symbols